 While most states have moved away from this archaic and often unfair doctrine, it remains the law in the state of North Carolina.
 In liability claims, making sure that a timely investigation is conducted is critical in avoiding an erroneous denial of claims.

-The law firm of Price, Petho & Anderson P.L.L.C. has been litigating claims involving negligence of over 30 years.
+The law firm of Price Petho & Associates P.L.L.C. has been litigating claims involving negligence of over 30 years.